 Construction Business Development for Commercial GCs

-Most commercial GCs do business development reactively — they respond to RFPs from sources they already know.
+Most commercial GCs do business development reactively — they respond to [construction RFPs](/construction-rfp-response) from sources they already know.
 The GCs that scale do BD on purpose.
 Here's what that looks like.

 Define your ideal client